Fremantle Ports Proudly Supporting Sculpture at Bathers in 2020

 Posted: September 3, 2019 at 6:42 PM

-Fremantle Ports has proudly announced it will be supporting the creation of a large-scale artwork for the Sculpture at Bathers 2020 exhibition ‑ and the public can participate!
+Fremantle Ports are supporting the creation of a large-scale artwork during the Sculpture at Bathers 2020 exhibition and the public can participate!

-The installation on the shoreline at Bathers Beach will be a seawall made with hessian sandbags forming a 20 metre diameter circle which will interact with the tides.
+You may have already seen the installation taking shape on the shoreline at Bathers Beach.
+It is a seawall made with hessian sandbags forming a 20 metre diameter circle which interacts with the tides.

-Community participation in the formation of the installation will involve filling sandbags and contributing to the physical construction of the seawall over the course of the exhibition, deconstructing the seawall after the final closing ceremony, and leaving no trace other than an enduring record of the event via time-lapse video.
-The community will also be invited to participate in the ceremonial aspects of the work.
+Community participation in the formation of the installation involves filling sandbags and contributing to the physical construction of the seawall over the course of the exhibition, deconstructing the seawall after the final closing ceremony, and leaving no trace other than an enduring record of the event via time-lapse video.
+The community are also invited to participate in the ceremonial aspect of the work.